 Child custody in Thailand or a divorce in Thailand with child custody becomes complex very quickly.
 If you came to live in Thailand or on holiday and have now heard that you are going to be a father, then child custody may come to mind.
 The Civil and Commercial Code in Thailand lays down the law with regards to child custody.
 Consider the following example of how this would work if you are in this position.
 If you are not married to the Thai woman then she alone has child custody and is the sole custodian and guardian of the child.

-All the rights with regards to the child rests in her hands.
-You will have no say in this regards.
+All the rights with regards to the child rest in her hands.
+You will have no say in this regard.
 If you have arranged for child maintenance, then this does not give you any rights either.
 Child alimony does not guarantee you access rights to the child either.
 You would have to reach an agreement with the mother on this.
-Note that if you took the child out of the country without authorization then this will amount to child abduction and you will be committing a criminal offence.
+Note that if you took the child out of the country without authorization then this will amount to child abduction and you will be committing a criminal offense.

-If you are considering applying for custody, then take into consideration what the courts will see:
+If you are considering applying for custody, then take this into consideration:

 The courts take everything into consideration.
-In a Thai divorce they will also look at the reasons for the divorce to add to their judgement.
+In a Thai divorce, they will also look at the reasons for the divorce to add to their judgment.
 Consider getting proper legal advice and assistance as this is only a brief overview and guide to your options.
 Always take legal advice when it comes to child custody in Thailand or a divorce in Thailand with child custody issues.

 The information contained on our website is for general information purposes only and does not constitute legal advice.
 For further information, please contact us.